grrrwaaa/courses/datt4950/agent.md

 > Note that since the agents are dependent on each other, it also makes sense to perform movements and information processing in separate steps.
 Otherwise, the order in which the agent list is iterated may cause unwanted side-effects on the behavior.
 (This multi-pass approach is similar in motivation to the double buffering required in many cellular automata).

 Several choices have to be made to balance the forces well -- how far agents can see, over what radius, what kind of clipping on the strength of forces, or clipping on the resulting velocities, what range and sensitivity does the avoidance force have, what relative weight does the center force have, etc. Varying these can produce quite different behaviours.
+Do some forces (e.g. avoidance) completely override others?
+Do some forces apply only intermittently (by probability)?
+Etc.

-See the example of [flocking boids here](http://codepen.io/grrrwaaa/pen/LGzgpO?editors=001).
+See one example of [flocking boids here](http://codepen.io/grrrwaaa/pen/LGzgpO?editors=001).

 ----